5l1v3r1/Coursera-Udemy-LeetCode-Python-Samples/README.md

 # Coursera_Capstone
-This repository is a first week "Capstone Project" of Coursera -"IBM Applied Data Science Capstone Course"
+This project is a "Capstone Project" of Coursera - "IBM Applied Data Science Capstone Course" in the first week.